Protests by indigenous peoples take place when the Supreme Court of Brazil hears a land dispute.

 Syrata Pataxo, a 32-year-old Pataxo chief from the northeastern state of Bahia, said, “This government is attacking indigenous peoples.”

 “Today, the entire human race is appealing for the protection of the Amazon rainforest.
-But the government wants to replace our forests, the planet’s lungs, with soybeans and gold mining,” he said to AFP, decked up in lavish body paint.
+But the government wants to replace our forests, the planet’s lungs, with soybeans and gold mining,” he told AFP, dressed in intricate body paint.

+The demonstration began calmly, with organizers asking participants to avoid clashes with police.

+Three indigenous demonstrators and three police officers were hit by arrows during a similar rally in June.

-The issue concerns the protection of indigenous lands under the Brazilian constitution.
+The court lawsuit is about the preservation of indigenous lands in the Brazilian constitution.

 According to the agriculture lobby, those safeguards should only apply to territories where people lived in 1988, when the constitution was established.